 I will edit your drums to make them tight, professional, and natural.
 30$ a song on average.

-I focus on drum editing with a key focus on tight, natural, and convincing drums.
+I specialize in editing drums with a key focus on tight, natural, and convincing drums.
 Drums can still sound human while being virtually perfect.
 I will put the care into your drums to give your project the foundation it needs.

 CreditsAllMusic verified credits for Dustin Sisson